jourquin/Box-Cox-Lambdas-Heuristic/README.md

 FP7 European research project.
 The input data for the logit models (cost, transit time and trip length for all the origin-destination pairs and group of commodities) were computed using the [Nodus](http://nodus.uclouvain.be) freight transportation network model.
-The data is stored in the "europeL2-Input.Rda" file, which includes a single R dataframe named "inputData".
+The data is stored in the "europeL2-Input.Rda" file, which contains a single R dataframe named "inputData".

 A complete discussion on how to implement a weighted conditional multinomial logit model on aggregated data using the same dataset as the one included in this project can be found in